An Introduction to Artificial Intelligence and Machine Learning

 What is Artificial Intelligence?

-• Google Translate: Uses deep learning algorithms to translate text from one language to another.
+• Google Translate: Employs deep learning techniques to accurately translate text between different languages, facilitating global communication.

 What is Weak AI and AGI: